-Adjustment Start Estimates Type and Sources and

-year (millions purpose of methods

-of adjus tme nt

-dollars)

-2015

-Personal foreign 1959 0 Coverage Adjustments are

-dividends adjustment:To based on CITR

-include the dividends and data

-dividends received from BEA's

-by U.S. residents in international

-"dividends received from the rest of transactions accounts.

-world."

-Dividends 1929 -3,184 Definitional See table 13.5.

-received from 1)2) 5,104 adjustment: See See 1010 15.5.

-Federal Reserve table 13.5.

-banks and

-Federal Home

-Loan Banks

-Capital gains 1940 41,382 Definitional Adjustments are

-distributions adjustment: To based on CITR data

-remove these for regulated

-distributions by investment

-regulated companies.

-investment

-Oth = "3 1050 4749 companies.
-A

-Other 1959 -4,748 "Other" adjustment: To reflect the Adjustments are based on IRS

-exclusion of tabulations and

-distributions that shareholder reports.

-are not from current snarcholuci reports.

-or retained earnings

-from dividends in

-the NIPAs.
+Adjustment Start Estimates (millions Type and Sources and methods year of dollars) 2017 purpose of adjustment 1 methous Personal foreign dividends 1959 -69,442 Coverage adjustment: To include the dividends received by U.S. residents in "dividends received from the rest of world."
+Adjustments are based on CITR dividends and data from BEA's international transactions accounts.
+Dividends received from Federal Reserve banks and Federal Home Loan Banks 1929 -2,319 Definitional adjustment: See table 13.5.
+See table 13.5.
+Capital gains distributions 1940 34,398 Definitional adjustment: To remove these distributions by regulated investment companies and real estate investment trusts.
+Adjustments are based on CITR data for regulated investment companies and real estate investment trusts.
+Other 3 1959 -5,141 "Other" adjustment: To reflect the exclusion of distributions that are not from current or retained earnings from dividends in the NIPAs.
+Adjustments are based on IRS tabulations and shareholder reports.

-Table 13.10Posttabulation Adjustments and Revisions to IRS "Dividends paid in Cash or Assets"
+Table 13.10--Posttabulation Adjustments and Revisions to IRS "Dividends paid in Cash or Assets"